 If you took a course in philosophy or critical thinking at college or university, you paid an average of $70 for your textbook.
 I think that's too much, especially for students who have to choose between food and the rent, two or three times a year, like a lot of my students.
 Yet the cost of these books never goes down, because students are a captive market.

-• Download the PDF for home printing version here.
+- Download the PDF for home printing version here, for free.

-• VIew an online version on Issuu.com here.
-This version can be embedded in your social networks, to help spread the word.
+- VIew an online version on Issuu.com here.
+This version is also free, and can be embedded in your social networks, to help spread the word.